 This easy to carry piece of equipment is another life saver, given the fact that it will help you light a fire without much trouble.
 Being typically manufactured from either alloyed steel or high carbon, these materials enable the easy production of sparks.
 You can then transfer these sparks on a tinder nest and start a fire.

 This item is incredibly useful if you don’t have matches with you, or if you can’t use them during heavy rain or high winds.
 Plus it works even better than a lighter, it’s not voluminous and pretty lightweight.
+To help you make the best choices, see our reviews of the best fire starters.

 First aid kit